Do Chickens Have Brains? 5 Interesting Facts

 Although scientists have not yet conducted this analysis on chickens, mere observation of their mannerisms around the yard speaks volumes.
 Without any doubt, a chicken quickly finds their way into familiar territories without much struggle.

 This trait explains that chicken brains contain individual components that work together to produce overall intelligence and cognitive behavior.
 What are these Brain Parts?
 Chicken brains consist of three specific parts:

 This is linked to higher mental processes such as comprehension and analysis.
 It also controls movement to memory and emotions.

 This part is responsible for executing subconscious commands such as breathing, digestion, and heartbeat.
-In general terms, a chicken brain contains all the typical structures found in larger animals, including humans.
+In general terms, a chicken brain contains all the typical structures found in larger animals.